 The purpose of screening is early diagnosis and treatment.
 Screening tests are usually done for people without any current symptoms, but who may be at high risk for certain diseases or conditions.

-There are several tests that doctors may use to screen for Alzheimers disease.
+There are several tests that doctors may use to screen for Alzheimer disease.
 Examples include:

-Genetic testing is available, but it is not routinely used in most patients.
-It may be done in patients with a family history of early-onset Alzheimers.
-Researchers are also studying whether specialized imaging tests would be helpful in screening for Alzheimers disease.
-Cerebrospinal fluid (CSF) evaluation via a lumbar puncture may play a role in the diagnosis of Alzheimers disease.
+Genetic testing is available, but it is not routinely used in most people.
+It may be done in those with a family history of early-onset Alzheimer.
+Researchers are also studying whether specialized imaging tests would be helpful in screening for Alzheimer disease.
+Cerebrospinal fluid (CSF) evaluation via a lumbar puncture may play a role in the diagnosis of Alzheimer disease.

-Roalf DR, Moberg PJ, et al. Comparative accuracies of two common screening instruments for classification of Alzheimer’s disease, mild cognitive impairment, and healthy aging.
+Roalf DR, Moberg PJ, Xie SX, et al. Comparative accuracies of two common screening instruments for classification of Alzheimer’s disease, mild cognitive impairment, and healthy aging.
 Alzheimers Dement.
-2012; Dec 20.
-[Epub ahead of print]
+2012;9(5):529-537.

 Wolk DA, Klunk W. Update on amyloid imaging: from healthy aging to Alzheimer's disease.
 Curr Neurol Neurosci Rep. 2009;9(5):345-352.